Joining together as a community to serve the most vulnerable

 Rise Against Hunger

-RAH has recently begun to hold smaller, physically-distanced packing events to try to gain back a supply of meals and engage people in a fun, educational way to help end hunger by 2030.
-RAH is striving to continue to reach those they serve with nutritious meals, medical aid and clean water/hygiene kits.
+RAH and SAPC continue to hold packing events that comply with current CDC guidelines.
+However, packing events are tailored to the comfort level of SAPC.
+RAH is still working to gain back a supply of meals and engage people in a fun, educational way to help end hunger by 2030.
+They continue to strive to reach those they serve with nutritious meals, medical aid and clean water/hygiene kits.
 To learn how to help meet the critical needs of those facing hunger, visit riseagainsthunger.org.

 A Place at the Table

-Due to the pandemic, we have converted to a curbside service only.
+Due to the continuing pandemic, we are currently offering limited outdoor seating and to-go service.
 You can order by phone or walk up to place your order and be on your way!
 We continue to be a pay-what-you-can community but the demand for free meals has skyrocketed.
 At this time our menu is limited but our food is Oh!
 So good!
 To learn more please visit us at tableraleigh.org.

 SAPC’s local mission partners serve a variety of needs in our community.
 Our focus is on supporting programs that assists individuals and families to grow into self-sufficiency while also giving support to meet basic daily needs of those in crisis.